-Here's a small version of the image.
+Here’s my recreation of how they would appear.
 I used texture maps of the surface of the Earth and Moon that I found on the Internet.
 The relative sizes of the two objects and the distance between them should be accurate.

 In the picture, the observer is 350,000 miles away from the Earth and the Moon, which are 250,000 miles apart.

 It’s kinda trippy to stare at this image and then think about what the astronauts in the Apollo space program did.
 They went all the way over there, no really.
 They went that far away from the nearest McDonald’s.

 A few summers ago I was living with a friend whose wife was from Australia.
 I was trying to describe to her how close the Moon was, and then I realized, “Wow, the Moon is only about 20 times farther away than Australia!” which is pretty amazing if you think about it.
 That’s pretty close.
 It’s not like it’s a million times farther away.